We've independently reviewed this article to make sure it's as accurate as we can make it.

 Read on for a detailed guide to help you banish that moldy, musty smell from your laundry room once and for all.

-- White vinegar
+- White vinegar or commercial cleaning tablets.

-- Baking soda
+- Baking soda.

-- A scrub brush
+- A scrub brush.

-- Clean rags
+- Clean rags.

-- A bucket or container
+- A bucket or container.

-- A flashlight or good lighting source
+- A flashlight or good lighting source.

-- Rubber gloves (optional)
+- Rubber gloves (optional).

-#1: Identify the Source of the Smell
+#1 Identify the Source of the Musty Smell

 Please keep your eyes (and nose) peeled as we go through the following steps to pinpoint the source and tackle it head-on.

-#2: Run a Cleaning Cycle with Vinegar or Bleach
+#2 Run a Cleaning Cycle with Vinegar or Bleach

 First, fill your washer with hot water and add two cups of white vinegar.
 Then, run a full cycle on the highest heat setting.

-#3: Scrub the Drum with Baking Soda
+#3 Scrub the Drum with Baking Soda

 After the vinegar cycle, sprinkle half a cup of baking soda inside the drum.
 Then, using a scrub brush, give the drum a thorough scrubbing, making sure to reach all those nooks and crannies.

-It will help remove any lingering odors and further clean the drum.
 Remember, it’s not a race – take your time to ensure you’ve covered every inch of the drum.

-#4: Clean the Detergent Dispenser
+#4 Clean the Detergent Dispenser